What is Cornering the Market?

 The above-mentioned example indicates that cornering the market is not only illegal but also unethical.
 The cornerer’s influence on security or commodity price gives him an unfair advantage over his peers.
 Tables turn soon when the corner’s identity is not unknown anymore.

 This inefficiency is soon observed, and the market starts taking opposing positions, lowering the value of the cornerer’s holdings.
 The cornerer finds it difficult to exit his position without further participating in falling prices.
 Hunt Brothers met with a similar fate.

 The case of Hunt Brothers highlights the importance and intervention of regulatory authorities.
 Whenever a company accumulates large quantities of security, it attracts the attention of the Securities and Exchange Commission (SEC), CFTC, and other regulatory authorities.

 Therefore, if an individual or company tries to corner the market by controlling and limiting the number of willing sellers and buyers, it can not hold so for a long.
-Ultimately, it becomes visible and the process starts to break down sooner or later as a regulatory intervention comes into play to restore it.
-Also, Markets exist to boost competition enabling competitive price discovery and thus have always a way to restore its balance.
+Ultimately, it becomes visible, and the process starts to break down sooner or later as a regulatory intervention comes into play to restore it.
+Also, Markets exist to boost competition, enabling competitive price discovery, and thus have always a way to restore their balance.

 The strategy of cornering the market is illegal and unethical.
 It creates an artificial shortage of the commodity or security and price hike to the advantage of few.
 This disturbs the equilibrium of the market and healthy competition amongst the buyers and sellers.

-There are regulatory authorities with every country which keeps a close watch on such market manipulative activity.
+There are regulatory authorities in every country that keep a close watch on such market manipulative activity.
 They take stricter actions with the defaulters and tries to restore back the normalcy in the market by punishing such individuals, companies, or cartels.